MUHEG/CHEMethics_ss/README.md

-# ready4fw_ss
+# CHEMethics_ss

-Rmarkdown and associated files for generating a scientific manuscript that introduces the ready4 software framework.
+Rmarkdown and associated files for generating a scientific manuscript that discusses the ethical dimensions of computational implementation of health economic models.

-The latest preprint of the manuscript is available at https://arxiv.org/abs/2310.14138.
+A preprint of an earlier version of the manuscript (with broader scope) is available at https://arxiv.org/abs/2310.14138.

-The documentation website for ready4 is available at https://www.ready4-dev.com/